-Following the acquisition of Smiths Medical our primary product lines are Infusion Consumables, Infusion Systems, IV Solutions, Critical Care, Infusion Systems-Smiths Medical, Vascular Access-Smiths Medical and Vital Care-Smiths Medical.
-The vast majority of our sales of these products are made on a stand-alone basis to hospitals and distributors.
+As part of the integration of our acquisition of Smiths Medical, we have renamed our business units and reorganized the products thereunder and, as of January 1, 2023, our business unit structure is composed of Consumables, Infusion Systems and Vital Care.
+All prior periods herein have been retrospectively conformed to the current presentation.
+The vast majority of our sales of these products within these business units are made on a stand-alone basis to hospitals and distributors.
 Revenue is typically recognized upon transfer of control of the products, which we deem to be at point of shipment.
-However, for purposes of revenue recognition for our software licenses and renewals, we consider the control of these products to be transferred to a customer at a certain point in time; therefore, we recognize revenue at the start of the applicable license term.
+For purposes of revenue recognition for our software licenses and renewals, we consider the control of these products to be transferred to a customer at a certain point in time; therefore, we recognize revenue at the start of the applicable license term.

 Payment is typically due in full within 30 days of delivery or the start of the contract term.
 Revenue is recorded in an amount that reflects the consideration we expect to be entitled to in exchange for those goods or services.
+We include variable consideration in net sales only to the extent that a significant reversal in revenue is not probable when the uncertainty is resolved.
+Our variable consideration includes distributor chargebacks, product returns and end customer rebates with distributor chargebacks representing the majority and subject to the greatest judgment, (see Note 1: Basis of Presentation and Significant Accounting Policies).

-We offer certain volume-based rebates to both our distribution and end customers, which we record as variable consideration when calculating the transaction price.
+We also offer certain volume-based rebates to both our distribution and end customers, which is recorded as variable consideration when calculating the transaction price.
 Rebates are offered on both a fixed and tiered/variable basis.
-In both cases, we use information available at the time and our historical experience with each customer to estimate the most likely rebate amount.
-We also provide chargebacks to distributors that sell to end customers at prices determined under a contract between us and the end customer.
-Chargebacks are the difference between the prices we charge our distribution customers and the contracted prices we have with the end customer which are processed as credits to our distribution customers.
-In estimating the expected value of chargeback amounts in order to determine the transaction price, we use information available at the time, including our historical experience.
+In both cases, we use information available at the time, including current contractual requirements, our historical experience with each customer and forecasted customer purchasing patterns, to estimate the most likely rebate amount.
+We also warrant products against defects and have a policy permitting the return of defective products.

-We also warrant products against defects and have a policy permitting the return of defective products, for which we accrue and expense at the time of sale using information available at that time and our historical experience.
 We also provide for extended service-type warranties, which we consider to be separate performance obligations.
 We allocate a portion of the transaction price to the extended service-type warranty based on its estimated relative selling price, and recognize revenue over the period the warranty service is provided.
-Our revenues are recorded at the net sales price, which includes an estimate for variable consideration related to rebates, chargebacks and product returns.
+See Note 1.
+Basis of Presentation and Significant Accounting Policies for further discussion.